ArchipelagoMW/Archipelago/README.md

 is traditionally a guaranteed Small Key still is.
 These items will be distributed according to the v26/balanced algorithm, but the rest of the itempool will respect the algorithm setting.
 Music for dungeons is randomized so it cannot be used as a tell for which dungeons contain pendants and crystals; finding a Map for a dungeon will allow the overworld map to display its prize.

+## Retro

+This setting turns all Small Keys into universal Small Keys that can be used in any dungeon and are distributed across the world.
+The Bow now consumed rupees to shoot; the cost is 10 rupees per Wood Arrow and 50 per Silver Arrow.
+Shooting Wood Arrows requires the purchase of an arrow item from shops, and to account for this and the dynamic use of keys, both Wood Arrows and Small Keys will be added to several shops around the world.
+Four "take any" caves are added that allow the player to choose between an extra Heart
+Container and a Bottle being filled with Blue Potion, and one of the four swords from the item pool is placed into a special cave as well.
+The five caves that are removed for these will be randomly selected single entrance caves that did not contain any items or any shops.
+In further concert with the Bow changes, all arrows under pots, in chests, and elsewhere in the seed will be replaced with rupees.

 ## Place Dungeon Items